Legal and Technical Secretariat of the Presidency

 The Legal and Technical Secretariat also oversees the Official Bulletin of the Argentine Republic, the national government's gazette.
-Since 10 December 2019, the Legal and Technical Secretary of the Presidency has been Vilma Ibarra, who serves under President Alberto Fernández.
+Since 10 December 2023, the Legal and Technical Secretary of the Presidency has been Javier Herrera Bravo, who serves under President Javier Milei.

-It is one of (currently) four secretariats in the Argentine government counting with ministerial level, the other being the General Secretariat, the Secretariat of Strategic Affairs and the Secretariat of Communications and Press.
+It is one of (currently) three secretariats in the Argentine government counting with ministerial level, the other being the General Secretariat and the Secretariat of Communications and Press.

 Attributions and organization

 The 1983 Law on Ministries (Ley de Ministerios), decreed by Raúl Alfonsín, established eight secretariats reporting directly to the Office of the President tasked to delegate some of the President's direct responsibilities whilst aiding the head of state in the elaboration of public policies, among other responsibilities.
 These included the General Secretariat of the Presidency, the Planning Secretariat, the Intelligence Secretariat (SIDE, later disestablished and reformed into the AFI), the Media Secretariat, the Public Affairs Secretariat, the Science and Technology Secretariat, the Secretariat of Comprehensive Policies on Drugs (SEDRONAR) and the Habitat Secretariat.
 The Legal and Technical Undersecretariat operated under the scope of the General Secretariat until it was given its current status in February 1986.